rust-lang/rust-forge/src/release/triage-procedure.md

   obscure cases, like a PR being blocked on another, or waiting for a [crater] run -- it is the author's responsibility to push the PR forward.
 - [S-waiting-on-review] - Review is incomplete
-- [S-waiting-on-team] - A T- label is marked, and team has been cc-ed for feedback.
+- [S-waiting-on-team] - A `T-` label is marked, and team has been CC'd for feedback.
 - [S-waiting-on-bors] - Currently approved, waiting to merge.
-Managed by [Bors].
+Managed by [bors].
 - [S-waiting-on-crater] - Waiting to see what the impact the PR will have on the ecosystem
 - [S-waiting-on-bikeshed] - Waiting on the consensus over a minor detail
 - [S-waiting-on-perf] - Waiting on the results of a perf run
 - [S-blocked] - Waiting for another PR to be merged or for discussion to be resolved
+- [S-inactive] - Hasn't had activity in a while
 - [S-blocked-closed] - Closed because resolving the block is expected to take a long time
-- [S-inactive-closed] - Closed due to inactivity.
+- [S-inactive-closed] - Closed due to inactivity
+- [S-experimental] - An experimental PR that likely shouldn't be triaged.
+  [S-waiting-on-author] used to be used for this, but [S-experimental] communicates that the PR is work-in-progress.

+Also: [PRs with no status tags][no-status-tags].
+This is useful to find PRs where highfive conked out and didn't assign a reviewer and thus didn't assign [S-waiting-on-review].
+These PRs can get lost otherwise.
+(Note that you should likely not triage PRs that have `r? @ghost` since that means the author does not yet want a review.)

 [s-waiting-on-author]: https://github.com/rust-lang/rust/pulls?q=is%3Aopen+draft%3Afalse+is%3Apr+sort%3Aupdated-asc+label%3AS-waiting-on-author+-label%3AI-nominated+-label%3Aneeds-fcp
 [s-waiting-on-review]: https://github.com/rust-lang/rust/pulls?q=is%3Aopen+draft%3Afalse+is%3Apr+sort%3Aupdated-asc+label%3AS-waiting-on-review+-label%3AI-nominated+-label%3Aneeds-fcp